broadinstitute/warp/website/docs/Pipelines/Whole_Genome_Germline_Single_Sample_Pipeline/README.md

 #### Additional inputs
 Additional inputs that are not contained in a struct are described in the table below.
 Similar to the struct inputs, these inputs are specified in the [example configuration files](https://github.com/broadinstitute/warp/tree/develop/pipelines/broad/dna_seq/germline/single_sample/wgs/input_files) or, when noted, are hardcoded into the WDL workflow.

-* Optional inputs, like the fingerprint_genotypes_file, will need to match your input samples.
+* Optional inputs, like the fingerprint_genotypes_file, need to match your input samples.
 For example, the fingerprint file in the workflow's [test input configuration JSON](https://github.com/broadinstitute/warp/blob/master/pipelines/broad/dna_seq/germline/single_sample/wgs/input_files/WholeGenomeGermlineSingleSample.inputs.plumbing.masked_reference.json) is set up to check fingerprints for the NA12878 Plumbing sample.
 The sample name in the VCF matches the name used for the `sample_name` input.